lleger/site/README.md

 # loganleger.com

 This is the repo for my personal site, loganleger.com.
 It's powered by Jekyll.
 This is currently under development.
+Dependencies are handled by Bundler (Ruby) and Bower (external assets).

 ## TODO